FuchsiaOS/FuchsiaOS-docs-zh_CN/development/debugger/symbols.md

 Usually this is related to the optimization level of the program:

-_Optimized out_ Indicates that the program symbols declare a variable with the given name, but that it has no value or location.
+_Optimized out_ indicates that the program symbols declare a variable with the given name, but that it has no value or location.
 This means the compiler has entirely optimized out the variable and the debugger can not show it.
 If you need to see it, use a less-optimized build setting.